reke592/reke592.github.io/about.markdown

 made this to share about my experiences in software development career.

 #### More about me?
-I'm a cat lover, if you do love cats then were good ;)
+I'm a cat lover, if you do love cats then were good :D
-also I can play acoustic guitar
+sometimes I play acoustic guitar to have serenity

 <br/>